 Feel free to browse the information on this page.
 Additional information will be posted as the project progresses.

-The Task force will be meeting as needed.
-Please Contact City Hall at 835-4313 for meeting dates and times.
+The Task Force will meet as needed.
+Please Contact the Deputy City Clerk at 835-3468 for meeting dates and times.

 Got ideas or comments?
 Drop us an